You’re Helping to Fight Climate Change

 What Do I Need To Do To Receive the Credit?

-You don’t need to do anything to receive the credit — it’s automatically applied to your bill.
-The amounts vary among energy providers.
+You don’t need to do anything to receive the credit – it is automatically applied to your bill.
+The amounts vary among utilities.
 See what other customers in the state are getting and read some frequently asked questions on the California Public Utilities Commission website.

 View a sample bill to help you understand your climate credit.